wilofice/parking-sign-detection/README.md

 #TO TEST THE CODE

 No need to load all the data and  train the model.
 The model that I have trained is already there and save in the file "parkingsign-0.001-2conv-basic.model.meta".
 So to test the code, just run test_modelv1.py.
 Don't forget to change the location of the image you will be using to test.

 #TO REBUILD EVERYTHING FROM ZERO

 -First grab training data.
 For that, uncomment the last line of grab_data.py in order to call the function get_train_data() and run the code.
-After that, recomment this line.
+After that, recomment this line (in order to not load all the data when we will be exporting the extract_features_for_test_data() function in the file test_model-v2.py)
+(Normally the file new_train_data.npy should be in the repository but it was to heavy, so I decided to not download it)

 -Secondly, train the model by running train_model.py